toitlang/jaguar/README.md

-# Jaguar
+# Jaguar: Live reloading for your ESP32s

-Develop, update, and restart your ESP32 applications in less than two seconds.
+Jaguar enables live reloading for your ESP32 application development.
+Develop, update, and restart your applications in less than two seconds via WiFi.
 Use the really fast development cycle to iterate quickly and learn fast!

 ## What is it?